Tempo? Hypertrophy? Volume?

 The most important exercises for football players are outside!
 Muscle and power can be developed and sequentially placed through the season.
 The results with this type of specific target training is weekly based.
 The aerobic, anaerobic and phosphate systems are developed and physiologically ingrained over years.
 The older and longer the athlete is exposed to threshold training of these systems the more resilient and capable of fueling, depleting and refueling the body becomes.
 The metabolic loading of this type of training builds integrity of tendon, ligament and joint areas.
 Mental fortitude is an automatic development whether they like it or not!!

 Most importantly, regardless of the aggressive look on my face in the charming photo below!
 I am a really friendly and warm person.
 Start a conversation with me in this blog and ask me about my well-being coaching modalities which I encourage for participants being coached by me in elite success in sport and in business.

 Interested in being a Wellbeing Coach to

 support positive change and optimal performance of mind and body

 for your team, players or staff?

 Don Singe is the Director of Physical Performance with one of the NRLs most prestigious football clubs.
 Don began his career as a professional fitness instructor and personal trainer.
 He spent 13 seasons at the helm of The Manly Sea Eagles NRL Club as the Head of Strength and conditioning 2003 till 2015.
 Though he is positioned with the NRL and Competitive National Sporting bodies, his elite work history includes National and International sporting codes including, Australian Tennis, Australian Ice Hockey, K1 combat competitors and Rugby Union.
 He coaches a multitude of both professional and amateur athletes and fitness enthusiast and currently dedicates his expertise to the NRL and corporate leadership mentoring.
-Don is a proud Well-being Coach graduate of Cadence health.
+Don is a proud Well-being Coach graduate of Well College Global.